 I originally bought these stress balls for myself.
 It didn’t take long until the girls confiscated them all and use them when they need to fidget.
 Caroline, especially, loves that she can’t pick it apart like regular balls – at least not yet!

 This may seem like an odd addition to a stocking stuffer list.
 I assure you, it’s not.
-The girls use these to keep their earphones in but they’ve also used them to store little trinkets.
+The girls use these to keep their earbuds in but they’ve also used them to store little trinkets.
+They’re currently attached to their backpacks.

 Yo-yos are the classic toy.
 Beyond using it the traditional way, we watched a ton of videos on YouTube Kids to learn how to do tricks like Walk the Dog and Around the World.
 You may want to grab a yo-yo for yourself so you don’t have to share with your child!